Decaturville Public Records Directory

 Elections & Voter Records

-Voters in Decaturville, Tennessee are served by the Decatur County Election Commission, located at 22 South Main Street, Decaturville, TN 38329.
-The office can be reached at (731) 852-3417 (shared with the County Clerk's office).
-The Election Commission oversees voter registration, maintains voter rolls, manages polling locations, conducts elections, and certifies election results for all federal, state, county, and municipal elections affecting Decaturville residents.
-Tennessee voter registration is available online through the Tennessee Secretary of State's website at GoVoteTN.com, where eligible residents can register to vote, update their registration, or check their registration status.
-The deadline to register to vote is 30 days before any election.
-Applicants must be U.S. citizens, Tennessee residents, at least 18 years old by election day, and not convicted of certain felonies (or have had rights restored).
-Valid Tennessee driver's license or photo ID numbers are required for online registration.
-Decaturville, as an incorporated city, holds municipal elections for mayor and city council positions.
-Tennessee municipal elections are typically held on dates set by city charter, often in the spring or fall of odd-numbered years, though specific dates vary.
-Residents should check with Decaturville City Hall at (731) 852-3522 or the County Election Commission for upcoming municipal election dates and candidate information.
-To find their assigned polling place, Decaturville voters can use the polling location lookup tool at GoVoteTN.com or contact the County Election Commission directly.
-Tennessee law makes certain election records publicly accessible, including voter registration lists (with some personal information redacted), campaign finance reports filed by candidates and political action committees, candidate qualifying paperwork, and precinct-level election results.
-These records can be requested from the County Election Commission or accessed through the Tennessee Secretary of State's website.
-In the November 2024 presidential election, Decatur County reported voter turnout in line with typical rural Tennessee counties, with several thousand votes cast.
-Looking ahead to November 3, 2026, Decaturville and Decatur County voters will decide several important races.
-Tennessee's gubernatorial election will be held in 2026, as the governor serves a four-year term with the last election in 2022.
-One of Tennessee's U.S. Senate seats will be on the ballot in 2026 if the cycle aligns with the state's Senate rotation.
-All Tennessee House of Representatives seats (99 state house districts) and half of the State Senate seats are elected in even-numbered years.
-Decaturville voters will also decide Decatur County offices that are up for election in 2026, which may include county commission seats, sheriff, county clerk, register of deeds, trustee, and other county constitutional officers depending on term schedules.
-Municipal elections for Decaturville city offices may also occur in 2026 depending on the city's election calendar.
-Tennessee offers absentee voting by mail for voters who meet specific criteria including being 60 years or older, hospitalized or disabled, serving as a juror, observing a religious holiday, working as an election official, or being absent from the county on election day.
+Tennessee voter registration is available online through the Tennessee Secretary of State's website at GoVoteTN.com, where eligible residents can register, update their information, or verify their registration status.
+The deadline to register is 30 days before any election.
+Applicants must be U.S. Citizens, Tennessee residents, at least 18 years old by election day, and not convicted of certain felonies unless rights have been restored.
+A valid Tennessee driver's license or photo ID number is required for online registration.
+As an incorporated city, the community holds municipal elections for mayor and city council positions.
+Tennessee municipal elections typically occur on dates set by city charter, often in spring or fall of odd-numbered years, though specific timing varies.
+Residents should contact Decaturville City Hall at (731) 852-3522 or the County Election Commission for upcoming municipal election dates and candidate information.
+Voters can find their assigned polling place using the lookup tool at GoVoteTN.com or by contacting the Commission directly.
+Tennessee law makes certain election records publicly accessible, including voter registration lists with some personal information redacted, campaign finance reports filed by candidates and political action committees, candidate qualifying paperwork, and precinct-level election results.
+These records are available through the County Election Commission or the Tennessee Secretary of State's website.
+In the November 2024 presidential election, Decatur County reported voter turnout consistent with typical rural Tennessee patterns, with several thousand votes cast.
+Looking ahead to November 3, 2026, voters will decide several important races.
+Tennessee's gubernatorial election will be held in 2026, as the governor One of Tennessee's U.S. Senate seats will be on the ballot in 2026 if the cycle aligns with the state's Senate rotation.
+All Tennessee House of Representatives seats covering 99 state house districts and half of the State Senate seats are elected in even-numbered years.
+Local residents will also decide Decatur County offices up for election in 2026, which may include county commission seats, sheriff, county clerk, register of deeds, trustee, and other county constitutional officers depending on term schedules.
+Municipal elections for city offices may also occur in 2026 depending on the city's election calendar.
+Tennessee offers absentee voting by mail for voters who meet specific criteria including being 60 years or older, hospitalized or disabled, acting as a juror, observing a religious holiday, working as an election official, or being absent from the county on election day.
 Absentee ballot applications are available through the County Election Commission or online at GoVoteTN.com.
-Early voting is available for all Tennessee voters during a designated early voting period before each election, typically beginning 20 days before election day and ending five days before, at locations designated by the County Election Commission.
+Early voting is available for all Tennessee voters during a designated period before each election, typically beginning 20 days before election day and ending five days before, at locations designated by the County Election Commission.

 Frequently Asked Questions